Did you know that October is National Women in Business Month? In celebration of women entrepreneurs everywhere, we’ve created two awesome resources:

 Are you a female entrepreneur who is looking specifically for business loans for women?
 If so, you’re in good company.
 There has never been more women starting businesses, and loans are often fueling their success.

 Not surprisingly, many female business owners are well aware of the challenges of obtaining financing and are choosing to rely less on outside capital than men.
-Because of the difficulties of obtaining business loans for women, female-operated businesses often have less working capital and tighter budgets to purchase the things they need to fuel their success.
+Because of the difficulties of obtaining business loans for women, female-operated businesses often have less working capital and tighter budgets to purchase the things they need.

 Women are also more likely to seek out non-traditional forms of lending such as peer-to-peer financing, government or non-profit assistance or alternative small business loan for women providers such as online lenders.